elliottcoops/C-NN-From-Scratch/README.md

 2. Run using `./{exe_name} {learning_rate} {epochs} {hidden_layer_1} ... {hidden_layer_n}`

 3. Navigate to the log folder for training statistics

+4. Run each cell in `data_visualisation.ipynb` to see graphs (requires matplotlib and numpy)

 ## Example training and output
 The following is run with `./nn 0.1 1000 32 16`